Srideep-Adak/DataSense-AI/README.md

 What percentage of orders have missing customer information?
 ```

-**Capabilities:**
+**Supported operations include:**

 * Filtering
 * Grouping
 * Aggregation
 * Sorting
 * Statistical calculations
-* Multi-step data analysis
+* Multi-step analysis
-* Real-time computed results
 * AI-generated query suggestions

 ---

 ### 📊 3.
 AI-Powered Visualization

-Generate charts simply by describing what you want.
+Generate visualizations simply by describing what you want.

 For example: